Jbdu4493/chat_rag/README.md

 # Document Chat Application

 This project is a document chat application that leverages Elasticsearch for search capabilities and Ollama for natural language processing.
 The application is containerized using Docker and can be deployed using Docker Compose or Kubernetes.
 Currently, the application only supports PDF documents.
+The user interface is developed with Streamlit.

 ## Table of Contents